Affirmative Action Discriminates Against White Men? Give Me a Break!

 Affirmative Action is an institutional

 obstacle to the aspirations of white men.
-It's a contradictory argument that
+In other words, there's no such thing as a systemic

 If white male disaffection succeeds in its strategy of state-by-state gutting of the